 A tenet of preventative care is repeated and rigorous system scanning for vulnerabilities, malware, unprotected data, and other IT security risks that demand to be addressed.
 These assessments aren’t something you want to drop the ball on—it’s worth the investment to get the best of the best.

 BAI Security’s Network Vulnerability Assessment & Management identifies the hottest targets for ransomware hackers to give you real-time security insights and solutions.
-With year-round on-demand scanning with best-in-breed tools, our award-winning team pinpoints data of interest and areas of potential weakness before malicious actors can beat you to the punch.
+With year-round on-demand scanning with best-in-class tools, our award-winning team pinpoints data of interest and areas of potential weakness before malicious actors can beat you to the punch.

 Get ahead of this year’s most pressing cyber-threat—contact us today.